 e) accompanied by any test results, including all pregnancy testing and spay declarations where applicable.
 Laboratory test results must be linked to the PIC from where the animal was sampled and the NLIS tag number of the animal where individual identification is required by state or territory legislation.

+This version of Standard 6.1.3 comes into force on 3 April 2024

 6.1.3 Livestock sourced for export must be:

 identified in accordance with state and territory and NLIS requirements; and